aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

                      arguments = list('evaluate', hyperparameters$city),
                      wait = FALSE)
 ```
-Note that we are specifying `code = fable_sagemaker.r` which is going to be uploaded to S3 from the local filesyste and for SageMaker Processing job to consume.
+Note that we are specifying `code = 'fable_sagemaker.r'` which is going to be uploaded to S3 from the local filesyste and for SageMaker Processing job to consume.
 Don't be confused with the same file included in the `Dockerfile`.
 It just happens that we have everything in one single file and that the we have also included the same file in the `Dockerfile`.
 SageMaker Processing SDK actually allows you to specify any scripts to be executed as long as the dependency is satisfied in the container image.
-According to [how SageMaker Processing runs the container](https://docs.aws.amazon.com/sagemaker/latest/dg/build-your-own-processing-container.html#byoc-run-image) and how we design the `fable_sagemaker.r`, and we are passing arguments to be `list('evaluate', hyperparameters$city)` to execute the `evaluate` function with the city `hyperparameters$city`.
+According to [how SageMaker Processing runs the container](https://docs.aws.amazon.com/sagemaker/latest/dg/build-your-own-processing-container.html#byoc-run-image) and how we design the `fable_sagemaker.r`, we are passing arguments to be `list('evaluate', hyperparameters$city)` to execute the `evaluate` function with the city `hyperparameters$city`.

 ## Orchestrate with AWS Step Functions
 Let's take a look at how we can orchestrate a machine learning workflow for our forecasting model in R and Amazon SageMaker.